digicatapult/wasp-payload-parser-oyster2/README.md

 | KAFKA_READINGS_TOPIC         |    N     |    `readings`    | Outgoing Kafka topic for readings                                                       |
 | KAFKA_EVENTS_TOPIC           |    N     |     `events`     | Outgoing Kafka topic for events                                                         |
 | KAFKA_PAYLOAD_ROUTING_PREFIX |    N     |    `payloads`    | Prefix for incoming Kafka topics for payloads                                           |

+## Payload Format

+Note that the format of the payload forwarded by the HTTP connector is not very well documented.
+For the sake of developing this payload parser however, the parts that cover GPS location data and High-G impact data are.
+Our analysis of this can be found under [./docs/payload-format.md](./docs/payload-format.md)